ghiscoding/multiple-select-vanilla/README.md

 We now have a fully working and official release including a [**Live demo**](https://ghiscoding.github.io/multiple-select-vanilla/) for all available options/methods.
 The intention is to eventually use this demo to add Cypress E2E tests.

 ## Description
-Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) original lib, it is based on the latest version `1.5.2` from the original lib.
-The main difference is that we dropped jQuery and rewrote necessary code in plain vanilla/pure JavaScript without any dependencies (zero dependency).
-We will also add nice extra features pretty soon, for example auto-position (top/bottom & left/right) is planned.
+Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) original library, it is based on its latest version `1.5.2` from the original lib.
+The main difference is that we dropped jQuery and rewrote all necessary code to be a plain vanilla/pure JavaScript library without any external dependencies (zero dependency).
+We also added a few extra features which you can see below ([Changes vs Original lib](#changes-vs-original-lib))

 This lib allows you to select multiple elements with checkboxes :).